yeahrb/yeah/README.md

 Overview
 --------
-Yeah is a collection of abstractions, utilities and conventions around media and input APIs that aid in the creation of compelling video games.
+Yeah is a collection of abstractions, utilities and conventions that aid in the creation of compelling video games.

 Commands perform common utility tasks.